UPDATE

-CDL disqualifications: Committing railroad-crossing violations while operating a commercial motor vehicle
+Committing railroad-crossing violations while operating a commercial motor vehicle

-What kinds of violations will result in this type of disqualification?
+What kinds of violations will disqualify me?

-• All drivers:
+All drivers:

-• Failing to have enough space to drive completely through the crossing without stopping.
+• Failing to have enough space to drive completely through the crossing without stopping

-• Failing to obey a traffic control device or the directions of an enforcement officer at the crossing.
+• Failing to obey a traffic control device or the directions of an enforcement officer at the crossing

-• Failing to cross the tracks because of insufficient undercarriage clearance.
+• Failing to cross the tracks because of insufficient undercarriage clearance

-• Failing to slow down and check that the tracks are clear of an approaching train.
+• Failing to slow down and check that the tracks are clear of an approaching train

-• Failing to stop before reaching the crossing, if the tracks aren't clear.
+• Failing to stop before reaching the crossing, if the tracks aren't clear

-• Drivers who are always required to stop:
+Drivers who are always required to stop:

-• Failing to stop before driving onto the crossing.
+• Failing to stop before driving onto the crossing

 How long will my license be disqualified?